leichester/cheat-sheet-elixir/README.md

 ## Ranges

 Ranges are `Struct`.
 Ranges are represented as start..end, where start and end are integers.
+Range implements the `Enumerable` protocol.

 - `range = 1..10` => range definition
 - `Enum.reduce(1..3, 0, fn i, acc -> i + acc end) #=> 6` => range used in a reduce function to sum them up